Ibtesam-Mahmood/Rime-SDK/README.md

 ### Models  <a name="7.1"></a>

-Rime uses 3 models to encapsulate and format data from Pubnub: `RimeChannel`, `RimeMessage`, and `RimeChannelMemebership`.
+Rime uses 3 models to encapsulate and format data from Pubnub: `RimeChannel`, `RimeMessage`, and `RimeChannelMembership`.

 #### RimeChannel <a name="7.1.1"></a>

-A `RimeChannel` object is used to encapsulate information related to a Pubnub channel like the most recent message, user memebership metadata, members in a channel.
+A `RimeChannel` object is used to encapsulate information related to a Pubnub channel like the most recent message, user membership metadata, members in a channel.

 :+1: The `RimeChannel` object is [Equatable](https://pub.dev/packages/equatable).